NOTE: The DIYPNPB55-K Kit has been discontinued as of 8/30/18.

 |Circuit||Input From||Out Pin To||Purpose|

-** Use one 3.3 Ohm 10 watt resistor per injector bank, connect each resistor output to pin # 17.
+* Connect TPS SIG to ground with a 1k resistor.** Use one 3.3 Ohm 10 watt resistor per injector bank, connect each resistor output to pin # 17.

 *** Use a 25k Ohm resistor in series with VR+ input.
 Can be in jumper wire or proto area.